 The concomitant use of ZOLOFT with drugs that can disrupt electrolyte levels is discouraged.
 Drugs that decrease electrolyte levels include, but are not limited to, the following: loop, thiazide, and related diuretics; laxatives and enemas; amphotericin B; high dose corticosteroids.

-The above lists of potentially interacting drugs are not comprehensive.
-(See also WARNINGS AND PRECAUTIONS, Cardiovascular).
+The above lists of potentially interacting drugs are not comprehensive. (see PRECAUTIONS, Cardiovascular).

 St. John’s Wort:

 In common with other SSRI’s, pharmacodynamic interactions between ZOLOFT and the herbal remedy St. John’s Wort may occur and may result in an increase in undesirable effects.